curl/everything-curl/usingcurl/returns.md

  61. Unrecognized transfer encoding.
 Content received from the server could not be parsed by curl.

- 62. Invalid LDAP URL.
+ 62. **Not used**

  63. Maximum file size exceeded.
+When curl has been told to restrict downloads to not do it if the file is too big, this is the exit code for that condition.

- 64. Requested FTP SSL level failed.
+ 64. Requested SSL (TLS) level failed.
+In most cases this means that curl failed to upgrade the connection to TLS when asked to.

  65. Sending the data requires a rewind that failed.
+In some situations curl needs to rewind in order to send the data again and if this can't be done, the operations fails.

- 66. Failed to initialize SSL Engine.
+ 66. Failed to initialize the OpenSSL SSL Engine.
+This can only happen when OpenSSL is used and would signify a serious internal problem.

  67. The user name, password, or similar was not accepted and curl failed to log in.
+Verify that the credentials are provided correctly and that they are encoded the right way.

  68. File not found on TFTP server.